Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for non-split Cartan structures

 and similarly

-So one first contracts each $D_i$ for $i\ge 1$ (Step 1 in Figure~\ref{figureNSminimal5}).
+So one first contracts all $D_i$ for $i\ge 1$ (Step 1 in Figure~\ref{figureNSminimal5}).
 Let $\pi$ be the contraction morphism.
 By the projection formula (see~\cite{Liu02}, Chapter~9, Theorem~2.12), if $A' :=\pi_* (A)$ denotes the image of $A$ in the new scheme, then

 (where the first two intersection products above occur on the contracted scheme, whereas the others take place in the original arithmetic surface).
-So one further contracts $A'$ (Step~2).
+So one further contracts $A'$ (Step~2 in Figure~\ref{figureNSminimal5}).
 Note at this point that, whereas the intersection product of any two different components has always been $1$ so far, it is no longer the case after contracting $A'$ (one has $E_i \cdot F_i =2$ for $i>0$).
-Therefore, the minimal regular model with normal crossings is indeed that given after Step 1 in Figure~(\ref{figureNSminimal5}).
-By abuse of notation, we again write $\pi$ for this new contraction, and we let $B' :=\pi_* (B)$ denote the image of $B$, which satisfies
+By abuse of notation, we forget about the `prime' in the new scheme (so now $A'$ is denoted by $A$ again) and keep writing $\pi$ for the new contraction, and we let $B' :=\pi_* (B)$ denote the image of $B$, which satisfies

-so we contract $B$ (Step~3).
+so we contract $B^{(')}$ (Step~3).
 Finally for $D_0' :=\pi (D_0 )$,

 (this time the first product occurs in the newest contracted arithmetic surface, whereas the last ones are in the scheme we started with).
-We therefore finally contract $D_0$ (Step~4), and we obtain the minimal regular model which is indeed reduced, made of $k=(p-5)/12$ projective lines with multiplicity $1$, each of which intersects all the others at one highly singular common point.
+We therefore finally contract $D_0$ (Step~4), and we obtain the minimal regular model which is indeed reduced, made of $2k+2=(p+7)/6$ projective lines with multiplicity $1$, each of which intersects all the others at one highly singular common point.
+(Note that writing down the intersection matrix of our minimal regular model with normal crossings, and performing a Smith normalization process which parallels our successive contractions, one can obtain the intersection matrix of the minimal regular model.)